GWU-Advanced-OS/project-clan-of-xen/report.md

 * Furthermore, they found that more than half of the core vulnerabilities are located in the per-VM logic i.e. things like guest memory management, CPU virtualization, and instruction emulation.
 * Unfortunately, even though it is one of the most widely-used hypervisors, Xen is highly susceptible to attack because it employs a monolithic design (a single point of failure) and comprises a complex set of growing functionality including VM management, scheduling, instruction emulation, IPC (event channels), and memory management.
 * As Xen’s functionality has increased, so too has its code base, rising from 45K lines-of-code (LoC) in v2.0 to 270K LoC in v4.0.
 Such a large code base inevitably leads to a large number of bugs that become security vulnerabilities.
 Attackers can easily exploit a known hypervisor vulnerability to “jail break” from a guest VM to the hypervisor to gain full control of the system.
 For example, a privilege escalation caused by non-canonical address handling (in a hypercall) can lead to an attacker gaining control of Xen, undermining all security in multi-tenant cloud environments.
+* Xen is not a good fit for applications that require low latencies(networking, media applications)
 ## System Modules
 ![Xen Control Plane](https://www.researchgate.net/profile/Kamyab-Khajehei/publication/299480036/figure/fig2/AS:388513037078530@1469640134610/The-structure-of-machine-running-the-Xen-hypervisor-8.png)
 - The main characteristics of Xen is a dom0 (host/manager), which is default virtual machine, and other virtual machines (domU).